MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 2. Select __Add Channel__.

-3. Give the channel a name related to the opportunities you want to connect to it (example: Seattle-area opportunities).
+3. Give the channel a name related to the opportunities you want to connect to it (for example: Seattle-area opportunities).

 4. Select __Add__.